-Heritage has recently become a further focus of attention.
+Urban heritage is a current focus of attention.
 He was recently Principal Investigator on a £250,000 Newton Fund project ‘Repositioning Graphic Heritage’ in partnership with Tongji University, Shanghai.
-This has led to collaboration with the United Kingdom National Commission for UNESCO, and Bradford UNESCO City of Film, to apply the research findings.
+This has led to further funded collaboration with the United Kingdom National Commission for UNESCO, and most recently with Nelson Mandela Foundation in South Africa.

 Since 2018 he has led the Urbanism theme for the University’s Built Environment Beacon, and in 2019 he established the Graphic Design Research Unit at Loughborough.

-- Peer reviewer (various dates): The Design Journal; Design Studies; International Journal of Design; She Ji – Journal of Design, Economics and Innovation; Journal of Research Practice; Journal of Communication Design; Visual Communication; Third Text; The Poster; Space and Culture; Bloomsbury Academic; DRS; DRS/Cumulus; IASDR; and AHRC
+He is a peer reviewer for leading journals, publishers, and learned societies: The Design Journal; Design Studies; International Journal of Design; She Ji – Journal of Design, Economics and Innovation; Journal of Research Practice; Journal of Communication Design; Visual Communication; Third Text; The Poster; Space and Culture; Bloomsbury Academic; DRS; DRS/Cumulus; IASDR.

-Robert teaches research, masters, and undergraduate students and across these three levels he has played a leading role in establishing an aligned approach to graphic design at Loughborough.
-He currently leads the Postgraduate module ACP105 Design and Research.
+Robert teaches research, masters, and undergraduate students and has played a leading role in establishing an aligned approach to graphic design at Loughborough.

-Robert has extensive experience of working with not-for-profit organisations and industry.
+Robert has extensive experience of working with industry and not-for-profit organisations.

-His recent research into urban graphic heritage led to the Research England Higher Education Innovation Funded project, Design Outreach: Utilising Graphic Heritage for Heritage Interpretation, with the United Kingdom National Commission for UNESCO (UKNC).
-This has spawned further collaboration with Bradford UNESCO City of Film, extending earlier collaborative work with UNESCO Creative City (Shanghai) Promotion Office.
+His recent research into urban graphic heritage led to collaboration with Nelson Mandela Foundation in South Africa, United Kingdom National Commission for UNESCO (UKNC), Bradford UNESCO City of Film, extending earlier collaborative work with UNESCO Creative City (Shanghai) Promotion Office.

-He has participated in several high-profile international events.
-For example, he was invited by UKNC to chair and co-organise the ‘Inclusive and Sustainable Cities’ session at the Heritage and Our Sustainable Future: Research, Practice, Policy, and Impact 2021 UNESCO conference.
+Robert has participated in several high-profile international events.
+For example, he was recently invited by UKNC to chair and co-organise the ‘Inclusive and Sustainable Cities’ session at the Heritage and Our Sustainable Future: Research, Practice, Policy, and Impact 2021 UNESCO conference.

 These interactions beyond academia benefit from the extensive experience gained in industry (1986–2001) when he worked on more than 1000 design projects for world-leading organisations.